prabhat-suresh/ProofsProgramsAndTypes/README.md

     | cons {A: Type}: A -> list A -> list A.
 ```
 - The above definition is equivalent to the one before except that we didn't have to write Arguments nil {A} etc.
-- But the more interesting part of using index instead of parameters is when we
+But the more interesting part of using index instead of parameters is when we:

 - Consider the following expression language with two types of values
 ```coq